 RELATED CONTENT: Senior Safety while Shopping on Black Friday & Cyber Monday

 Holiday shopping alone isn't any fun anyway.
 Seniors can take a friend or family member with them while shopping.
 These individuals can help push the cart, get items off the shelf, carry bags, drive, and more.
-They can also help seniors pace themselves and encourage a break or offer a helping hand when a senior gets tired.
-Plus, a great companion can make the day fun through good conversation.
+A great companion can make the day fun through good conversation.

 Shop at the Right Time